colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 Sure, we have certain color palettes we like, but is the end result of our work we do for us as designers and developers?
 Or is it for the end user?
 The people that will view the work we do as we move on to other projects and maybe take a look at what we have done once in a great while?

 We should all be working together to make sure that these levels of accessibility are met in our work.
-It is 2019 and we are still having this conversation, even more now than ever it seems.
+It is 2020 and we are still having this conversation, even more now than ever it seems.

 Why aren't we at a place where this is part of accessibility testing?
 All it takes, is some really simple testing for color contrast.
 You can even do it in the [Firefox DevTools](https://developer.mozilla.org/en-US/docs/Tools)!

 #### The Tools

 Color contrast checkers.
 There are many.
 I mean *a lot*.
-There is one I use to make sure what I am doing uses the correct level of color contrasting, it is the [Colour Contrast Checker](https://colourcontrast.cc).
+There is one I use to make sure what I am doing uses the correct level of color contrasting, it is the [Colour Contrast Checker](https://colourcontrast.cc) or over at [WhoCanUse](https://whocanuse.com/). for a more thorough look if I am having issues with certain colors regarding background and body copy.
 I know there are a lot of tools and resources, and maybe some that aren't covered here.
 These are a few I use or have as a part of my workflow when checking for accessibility with color contrast.

 Does color contrast have to meet those standards?
 In my opinion?
 Yes.
 There is debate around the contrast of white text on backgrounds as opposed to black text on backgrounds of the same color.
+We should be finding the right color combinations with regards to text color on background color in our work though.

 Tests have shown that people with visual imapriments find reading white text on a certain colored background are easier than reading the same text in black font.
 I ran into this when testing color contrast for a project I am working on regarding white and black text on certain orange and blue backgrounds.
 Text and interface components have different contrast ratios.

+While you may want to try and achieve 100% WCAG 2.0 AA compliance, you most likely will meet AAA and AA standards for your project due to different ratios of text contrast and component contrast.

 Designers should know about color contrast.
 Developers should understand color contrast.
 Again, at the least the very basics or theory of color contrast.
+We need to understand this to put this knowledge into our workflows.

 <div class="content__placeholder">
   <figure>